 However, you need to make sure that you’re setting the correct minimum purchase threshold to avoid either increasing cart abandonment or lowering your Average Order Value.
-Check out our guide on how to set your free shipping threshold.
+Check out our guide on how to set your free shipping threshold

-If your business is planning on shouldering the total shipping cost of 2-day shipping, predictable rates are essential to help you maintain a reasonable profit margin.
-Flat-rate shipping is when a shipping carrier a standard rate based on the delivery timeframe chosen, regardless of how many zones the package is crossing.
+If your business is planning on shouldering the total shipping cost of two-day shipping, predictable rates are essential to help you maintain a reasonable profit margin.
+Flat-rate shipping is when a shipping carrier has a standard rate based on the delivery timeframe chosen, regardless of how many zones the package is crossing.
 Be aware that this can end up being an expensive option if you’re shipping only a short distance from your fulfillment center.

-Instead of offering 2-day shipping to as many customers as possible, being strategic about which customers receive free two-day shipping enables your brand to get more mileage from this expense.
+Instead of offering two-day shipping to as many customers as possible, being strategic about which customers receive free two-day shipping enables your brand to get more mileage from this expense.
 For example, making free two-day shipping, or perhaps free next-day shipping, valuable to members of a paid loyalty program or those in your highest program tier is a fantastic way to build brand loyalty by reserving the very best perks for your most valuable customers.

 The biggest advantage of paid membership programs is that customers are effectively paying for shipping ahead of time in exchange for a small fee.
 By making this investment, they’re also more likely to make bigger and more frequent purchases; paid program members are 59% more likely to shop with your brand over competitors, and 62% more likely to spend more with each purchase.

-The further it is to transport packages, the more expensive that 2-day shipping costs are generally going to be, especially if they involve air freight.
+The further it is to transport packages, the more expensive two-day shipping costs are generally going to be, especially if they involve air freight.
 For this reason, some brands choose to offer free two-day shipping based on the destination zip code to keep costs down.
 When a customer places an order, they will be told whether they qualify based on their delivery location.

 For example, suppose your fulfillment center is based in Los Angeles.
-In that case, you may elect to offer same-day delivery, one-day shipping, and 2-day shipping to customers in Southern California, California state-wide, Arizona, and Nevada respectively while offering free standard shipping at 3 days or more to customers in the rest of the country (shown below):
+In that case, you may elect to offer same-day delivery, one-day shipping, and two-day shipping to customers in Southern California, California state-wide, Arizona, and Nevada respectively while offering free standard shipping at 3 days or more to customers in the rest of the country (shown below):